ayonli/fron/README.md

 For more programmatic APIs, please check [API Reference](./api.md).

-## TIP
+## NOTE

-Although FRON is way more feature-rich than JSON, however, this implementation is written in TypeScript/JavaScript, which is much more slower than the native JSON support in parsing phase, when using it, you have to be very careful for the scenarios you meet.
+Although FRON is way more feature-rich than JSON, however, this implementation is written in TypeScript/JavaScript, which is much more slower than the native JSON support, when using it, you have to be very careful for the scenarios you meet.
+In order not to potentially block the event loop, it is recommended to use `Async` version functions instead.